elucian/bee/syntax/composite.md

 -- define Foo as object with 2 public attributes: type Foo <: {a, b ∈ N}

--- foo is a constructor for Foo rule foo(p1,p2 ∈ N) => (me @ Foo)
+-- constructor rule for Foo
+rule foo(p1,p2 ∈ N) => (me @ Foo)
   make me := {a:p1, b:p2}
 return

--- second rule for Foo type
+-- second rule for Foo
 rule bar(me @ Foo)
   print "a =" & me.a
   print "b =" & me.b
 return

--- reference capture "::" result Foo object make test :: foo(p:1)
+-- reference capture "::" result Foo object make test :: foo(1,1)

--- test object rule
+-- test bar() that is an object rule apply test.bar() fail if test.a ≠ 1
-apply test.bar()
--- a = 1
--- b = 1
+fail is test.b ≠ 1
 ```

 **See also:**
 * [me.bee](me.bee)  ; numeral with rules
 * [gc.bee](gc.bee)  ; generator class

 **Notes:**
 * Binded rules are using multiple dispatch so they can be overloaded;
-* Rules can be overwritten in other aspects;
+* Rules can be overwritten in other modules;
-* Rules can be private to aspect or public using dot prefix;
+* Rules can be private or public using dot prefix;
 * If an object is public, the constructor must also be public;
 * You can not modify object structure after it is defined.
-* Bee do not have inheritance and polymorphism instead you can use mix-ins;

 **Read next:** [Type Inference](inference.md)